Here's What Kyrie Irving Tweeted About Coach K

 On Saturday, Kyrie Irving quote tweeted a tweet from Duke Men's Basketball about head coach Mike Krzyzewski, and the tweet from Irving can be seen embedded below.

-Krzyzewski has been the head coach of Duke since 1980, and on Saturday he is coaching his last home game ever.
+Krzyzewski has been the head coach of Duke since 1980, and on Saturday he coached his last home game ever.

 Irving played one season at Duke before being the first overall pick in the 2011 NBA Draft.